Hidden QR Code Art: 8 Must-See Interactive Pieces Now

 In the world of arts and creativity, QR codes are not just couriers of information; they have also become art themselves.

-Let’s look at how these contemporary artists used QR code technology to generate delight in their craft and even usher in a new art form from these pixelated squares.
+Let’s look at how these contemporary artists used customized QR code technology to generate delight in their craft and even usher in a new art form from these pixelated squares.

 Ola Volo’s The Wall for Women